cam8001/nzism-passgen/README.md

 console.log(`Password "${password}" compliant:`, isCompliant);
 ```

+## Installation

+In your app:

+`npm install nzism-passgen`

+or

+`yarn add nzism-passgen`

+## Password Standard

+This standard has been derived from the NZISM, section 16.1.

 The current version of the ISM can be found here: https://www.nzism.gcsb.govt.nz/ism-document

-As of this writing, the most recent update to the ISM was in February 2020, v3.3.
+As of this writing, the most recent update to the ISM was  February 2020, v3.3.

-# Password Standard

-This standard has been derived from the NZISM, section 16.1.

 As the standard defined there is not prescriptive, the rules below have been derived from the deprecated [NZ Government Authentication Standard](https://snapshot.ict.govt.nz/guidance-and-resources/standards-compliance/authentication-standards/password-standard/index.html)